Alikhoshkholgh/HackBook/ActiveDirectoryRecon/what-is-goinOn-in-system.md

   # We find the file name and its path; now let's find more details using the Get-Process cmdlet
   Get-Process -Name Exe-demo

+  # Once we find its process ID, let's check if providing a network service by listing the listening ports within the system.
+  netstat -noa |findstr "LISTENING" |findstr "3212"
   ```